stbnps/PictorialStructures/README.md

 The supported image transformations are image scaling and rotation.
 The part filters will be evaluated on all scales and orientations that the user selects.

+Note that only the part filters are evaluated on multiple scales.
+A global multiscale detection has not been implemented, keep that in mind when using the algorithm.

 The Kruskal algorithm has been implemented to automatically determine the best set of part relations.

 A small dataset library was developed to handle annotations persistance.